AlveElde/vclireload/README.md

 It's `varnishreload`, but for the Varnish Controller.

 This script aims to simplify automated VCL deployments through the Varnish Controller API.
-It currently only supports root deployments, but will eventually support shared deployments as well.
+Create dedicated or shared deployments and keep them updated by running the script from your machine, a GitHub Action, or any other deployment pipeline.

 ## Usage